Browns' Garrett hit with indefinite ban for helmet swing

 According to an ESPN report here Younger said no legal options are being ruled out.
 When reached by Reuters on Friday Younger said his Twitter comment is his only statement at this time.

-It is not the first time Garrett has been disciplined by the league as he was fined $42,112 by the NFL in September for two hits he made on New York Jets quarterback Trevor Siemian.
+It is not the first time Garrett has been disciplined by the league as he was fined $42,112 in September for two hits he made on New York Jets quarterback Trevor Siemian.

-After Thursday’s game, Garrett said his emotions got the better of him.

-“I made a mistake, I lost my cool and I regret it,” Garrett said.
-“It’s gonna come back to hurt our team.
-The guys who jumped in the scrum, I appreciate my team having my back but it should’ve never gotten to that point.
-It’s on me.”